3D Assemblies

 VariCAD enables you to define connections between part files, sub-assembly files and assembly files.
 Parts can be created and edited in their own files and then inserted into assemblies.
 If a part is edited, the change is transferred to all assemblies that contain the part.
 In addition, you can change a part within the assembly file and update the original part file, as well as other assemblies that contain the part.
 It is generally faster and more efficient to edit parts in their own files, since there is much less data in these files.
 But editing within the assembly can be handy if you need to edit only a small detail, especially a detail that affects other parts.

-If the current file contains any parts inserted from another files, the file becomes an assembly file, and "Assembly" is displayed on the right side of the Status Bar.
+If a current file contains any parts inserted from other files, the file becomes an assembly file, and "Assembly" is displayed on the right side of the Status Bar.
 If the file contains a part used in an assembly, or an object identified as a part, "Part" appears on the Status Bar.
 If the current file is a sub-assembly, “Subassembly” is displayed.
 If the current file is assembly and contains also defined sub-assembly group, “Assembly+Sub.” is displayed.

 Using links between parts and assemblies provides many advantages.
 However, you do not have to use links when working with multiple solids.
 Unlike other CAD systems, VariCAD provides freedom and flexibility when working with assemblies.